JedWatson/list-to-array/README.md

 Trims values so you can use human-friendly lists like `'one, two, three' => ['one','two','three']`

+If in array is provided, it is simply returned.
+If a falsy or non-string value is provided, an empty array is returned.

 Won't work with values that contain spaces.

 ## Installation